Tuneer/Tuneer/README.md

-- 👋 Hi, I’m @Tuneer
-- 👀 I’m interested in creative work
-- 🌱 I’m currently learning kotlin and jetpack compose
-- 💞️ I’m looking to collaborate on java and kotlin projects
-- 📫 How to reach me mail on mahatpuretuneer@gmail.com

 <h3 align="left">About Me</h3>

-Hello! 👋, I'm Jaykishan Sewak, a mobile technology enthusiast with **9 years of experience** in the dynamic world of mobile app development.
+Hello! 👋, I'm Tuneer Mahatpure, a mobile technology enthusiast with **7 years of experience** in the dynamic world of mobile app development.
 My journey began in the realm of Android development with Java, and as soon as Kotlin was introduced, I embraced it wholeheartedly, recognizing its potential for building robust and elegant mobile solutions.
-In addition to my proficiency in Kotlin, I've also delved into Dart for Flutter app development, broadening my expertise in cross-platform development.
+In addition to my proficiency in Kotlin, I've also delved into React for React native app development, broadening my expertise in cross-platform development.

 <h3 align="left">Diverse Domain Expertise</h3>